 Grace is almost immediately greeted by her long lost younger sister, Serena… another sad and angry young lady who brings the family secrets out into the open without hesitation.
-Both girls were viciously and horribly abused by their father, and have thus carried the shame into adulthood.
+Both girls were abused by their father, and have thus carried the shame into adulthood.
 The repercussions were buried away and never spoken of, until now.
 Both Grace and Serena have lost touch with each other over the years, due to lies from their father but now it’s time for the ultimate revenge.

 During the plotting of exhuming the body and searching for an outlet for his black soul, Grace is tormented by Tyler, from the County Clerk’s office… and not just about the family estate.
 His childhood obsession returns, although his sheriff father reminds him strongly to keep his eye on the prize.
 It seems that Minister Hall wasn’t only an abuser of his own daughters… he was also a thief.